 The CWE is a neighborhood designed for the pedestrian with its array of sidewalk cafes, boutiques, historic streetscapes, and even the World Chess Hall of Fame.
 Locals and tourists alike flock to the neighborhood’s mixed-use district along Euclid Avenue.
 Iconic griffin-adorned lamp posts, tree-lined sidewalks, and a dense clustering of statues and other public art add to the CWE’s pedestrian-scaled amenities and attractions.

 The Central West End is home to 14,000 residents, with twice that number employed at the neighborhood’s medical campus.
 The Washington University School of Medicine and BJC Healthcare campus, combined with the St. Louis College of Pharmacy and the Cortex Innovation District, form one of the largest regional centers of employment and are national leaders in medical research and tech startups.

-The historic neighborhood's housing stock primarily dates back to the early 20th century, built largely in response to the 1904 World's Fair in nearby Forest Park.
-World's Fair-era hotels, now restored and converted to high-rise apartments, overlook large single-family, architect-designed homes in ornate Classical Revival styles.
-The architectural mix includes many new high rises, representing the largest residential building boom witnessed in the city in decades.
+The historic neighborhood’s housing stock primarily dates back to the early 20th century, built largely in response to the 1904 World’s Fair in nearby Forest Park.
+World’s Fair-era hotels, now restored and converted to high-rise apartments, overlook large single-family, architect-designed homes in ornate Classical Revival styles.
+Adding to the architectural mix will be no less than three new high rises, representing the largest residential building boom witnessed in the city in decades.